About FarmVetGuide

 The most comprehensive directory of large animal vets in the US.

-FarmVetGuide is the most comprehensive directory of large animal veterinarians in the United States — 9,569 verified practices across 2,116 counties in all 50 states, with verified data on species treated, emergency availability, mobile service, and USDA accreditation.
+FarmVetGuide is the most comprehensive directory of large animal veterinarians in the United States: 9,569 practices across 2,116 counties in all 50 states, with data on species treated, practice type, USDA accreditation, and Google ratings, plus emergency and mobile-service details where a practice publishes them.

 Our Mission